For more information or to get a quote contact us today

 Engaging in outdoor activities such as rafting, hiking and horseback riding can be thrilling.
 But if basic safety precautions are not observed, a fun outdoors adventure can quickly turn into a dangerous affair.

 The biggest danger while rafting is drowning, as well as injury from the impact on rocks when falling out of the raft.
 Dangers of hiking include heat exhaustion, falls, and getting lost.
-While horseback riding, it is important to remember that animals are unpredictable, and exception care is essential.
+While horseback riding, it is important to remember that animals are unpredictable, and exceptional care is essential.

 Injuries from falling off a horse may be fatal, as most riders do not wear a helmet.